Reckless Driving Car Accident Lawyers in Augusta

 - Loss of the victim’s companionship or love

 The statute of limitations for a wrongful death lawsuit is two years from the date of the victim’s death.
 The two-year clock stops in specific situations, such as:

 - If there’s a pending criminal case against the reckless driver for the same events as the wrongful death claim or

 - If the deceased person’s estate doesn’t go into probate.

-Contact Chris Hudson & Associates to Speak with an Experienced Augusta Car Accident Attorney
+Contact Chris Hudson Law Group to Speak with a Reckless Driving Car Accident Lawyer

-Chris Hudson & Associates understands the financial burden you’re facing and also how overwhelming it may feel to take on a legal case.
-Our Augusta car accident attorneys will handle the legal legwork for you.
+Chris Hudson Law Group understands the financial burden you’re facing and also how overwhelming it may feel to take on a legal case.
+Our reckless driving car accident lawyers will handle the legal legwork for you.
 We dedicate our time and attention to each client to ensure you receive the compensation you need to heal and move forward with your life.